Weight gain after cancer treatment

 Weight gain and cancer

-For many people, a cancer diagnosis and cancer treatment can make it hard to have a healthy lifestyle.
-People do not usually expect to gain weight during cancer treatment.
-But some treatments, side effects or even lifestyle changes can cause you to gain weight:
+A cancer diagnosis and the side effects of cancer treatment can make it hard to have a healthy lifestyle.
+This can also cause you to put on weight.

 -